mickem/nscp/docs/docs/reference/check/CheckHelpers.md

 Top level syntax.
 Used to format the message to return can include text as well as special keywords which will include information from the checks.
-To add a keyword to the message you can use two syntaxes either ${keyword} or %(keyword) (there is no difference between them apart from ${} can be difficult to excpae on linux).
+To add a keyword to the message you can use two syntaxes either ${keyword} or %(keyword) (there is no difference between them apart from ${} can be difficult to escape on linux).

 *Default Value:* `%(status): %(message) %(list)`